 Suggestions: Create a list of titles (more than a few, Upworthy recommends 25).
 And then: Choose the best titles from this list.
 If you have a significant Twitter following, you can now try different titles in your tweets and monitor which one gets the most reactions (clicks, retweets, favorites, answers).

-We can teach you to get more social audience, more traffic and more leads from your optimized content.
+We can teach you to get a larger social audience, more traffic and more leads from your optimized content.
 Check out our ebook “The Social Traffic Code!”

 Social Share Buttons

 Social Share buttons are not only for the convenience of your audience, but also to significantly increase the visibility of your content.
 If you manage to get some readers to your content and your content is good, than at least some of your readers will be more than willing to share your content.
 If you make it easy for them to do so!

 Take a look at the social share options you provide.
 Ask yourself: Would you share your content with these buttons, if it was not your own content?
 Be honest!

 Make it as easy to share your content as possible.
 Your audience is lazy: If I can share a post with two clicks, I might do it – if I need to copy and paste the title, the link and your Twitter handle… do you really I think I need to share your content that bad?